 Tel: 01844 345251

 If a doctor has diagnosed your child with an illness or condition or you have been given a course of medication from the doctor that needs to be administered regularly throughout the day, we are able to administer this during school hours.
-Medical consent forms need to be completed for any medication to be administered during school hours (please see the attached forms below).
+Please email the school office for a link if you need to complete an online Administering Medicine for or an Individual Health Care Plan.

 When it's fine for children to come to school

 ✓ Cold sores

 There's no need to keep your child off school if they have a cold sore - a tiny blister that develops on the lips or around the mouth.
 Urge them not to touch the blister or kiss anyone while they have the cold sore, or to share things like cups and towels.

 Again, you don't need to keep your child away from school if they have conjunctivitis, an eye condition caused by infection or allergies.
 The NHS recommends you get advice from your pharmacist and encourage your child not to rub their eyes and to wash their hands regularly.

 It's fine to send your child to school with a minor cough or cold.
 However, if they have a fever, keep them off school until the fever goes.